-1. The Borough Solicitor provides services for both the Council and Cheltenham Borough Council.
-She is formally employed by the Council and Cheltenham Borough is recharged 35% of her salary and other remuneration.
+- 1. The Borough Solicitor provides services for both the council and Cheltenham Borough Council.
+She is formally employed by the council and Cheltenham Borough is recharged 34.79% of her salary and other remuneration. - 2.
+There was a change in Deputy Chief Executive during the 2016/2017 year.
+This resulted in a saving in 2016/2017 as there was a gap between employment.